-- 1. Check condition of tires for proper inflation. - 2.
+- 1. Check condition of tires for proper inflation.
+See tire warnings on page C-4. - 2.
 Turn off LPG valve on LPG tank. - 3.
 Check that sewer connection, all external compartments and filler openings are properly stowed or closed and/or locked. - 4.
 Check that items stored on exterior of vehicle are securely tied down. - 5.
 Would any items stored on exterior of vehicle present a clearance problem? - 6.
 Lower and secure awnings/TV antenna.